 Santa parades

-Santa or Christmas parades take place throughout New Zealand in November and December each year.
-They began in the main centres in the early 20th century.
-They were established by department stores to promote the arrival of in-store Santas, with the aim of attracting customers.
+Santa or Christmas parades take place throughout New Zealand in November or December each year.
+They began in the main centres in the early 1900s.
+They were established by department stores to promote the arrival of in-store Santas, with the clear aim of drawing customers directly into their stores.

 George and Kersley Ltd’s Wellington store ‘the Economic’ appears to have been the first to ‘parade’ their Santa.
-In 1905 they invited local children to come to see ‘Mother and Father Christmas’ arrive at the railway station.
-The following year the pair stopped off in Hutt Valley and Petone en route to the store in Lambton Quay, whilst another character, Punch, visited suburbs and the hospital.
+In 1905 they invited local boys and girls to come and see ‘Mother and Father Christmas’ arrive at the railway station.
+The following year the pair stopped off in the Hutt Valley and Petone en route to the store in Lambton Quay, whilst another character, Punch, visited local suburbs and the hospital.

-Over the next two decades Santas became a Christmas fixture at department stores, which sought more and more elaborate ways to promote their Santa’s arrival.
-The journeys by car and train that characterised early parades were dropped in favour of more exciting means of travel.
-During the 1930s Christchurch store Armstrong’s had Santa arrive on an elephant, while Farmers in Auckland and the DIC in Christchurch had their Santas arrive by plane (though he then had to travel by car to the store).
-In 1937 disaster was narrowly averted when Farmers outdid all previous efforts by having their Santa parachute onto Auckland Domain.
+Over the next two decades Santas became a Christmas fixture at department stores – and stores sought more and more elaborate ways to promote their Santa’s arrival.
+The journeys by car and railway that had characterised early parades were dropped in favour of more exciting means of travel.
+During the 1930s Christchurch store Armstrong’s had Santa arrive on an elephant, while Farmers in Auckland and D.I.C in Christchurch had their Santas arrive by plane (though he then had to travel by car to their stores).
+In 1937 Farmers outdid all previous efforts by having their Santa parachute into the Auckland Domain.

-Santa’s entourage grew during this period.
+Santa’s entourage also grew during this period.
 Fairies and giants were popular choices.
-In Farmers’ first ‘grand parade’ in Auckland in 1934, Santa was accompanied by the ‘Waggles and Goggles, The Fat Boy, The Man that Walks on his Hands, Harold Lloyd, the Giant and the Big Fiddle’.
-The following year local competitor George Court’s paraded Santa slongside ‘the Boop family of giants’.
+In Farmers first ‘grand parade’ in Auckland in 1934 Santa was accompanied by the ‘Waggles and Goggles, The Fat Boy, The Man that Walks on his Hands, Harold Lloyd, the Giant and the Big Fiddle’.
+The following year local competitor George’s Court paraded Santa with ‘the Boop family of giants’.

-The Second World War brought a temporary halt to the parades.
-By 1948 Farmers had reinstituted their Auckland parade, and Hay’s in Christchurch held their inaugural parade with a series of floats depicting ‘nursery rhymes and seasonal themes’.
+The Second World War brought a halt to the parades.
+But by 1948 Farmers had reinstituted their Auckland parade, and Hay’s in Christchurch held their inaugural parade with a series of floats depicting ‘nursery rhymes and seasonal themes’.

 The next few decades were a period of relative stability for Santa parades.
 Particular department stores came to dominate those held in the main centres – Farmers in Auckland, James Smith’s in Wellington and Hay’s in Christchurch.